|

 Although most Chinese music has programmatic titles, in qin music the connection between the images and the melodies is rarely obvious.
 Da Hujia, however, has several very evocative passages, in particular one in Section 13 where Wenji must leave her children and return home.

-Besides my own, there are recordings of the SQMP version by Guan Pinghu, Yao Bingyan, Chen Changlin and Gong Yi.
-There are also several recordings of Hujia Shibapai; these seem generally to be related to the 1722 version, which has a melody quite different from that of Da Hujia.
+There are also a number of recordings of Hujia Shibapai; these seem generally to be related to the 1722 version, which has a melody quite different from that of Da Hujia (further comment in this footnote).

 the Official History of Han records: